christophermontero/pokeapi/README.md

 ## User guide

-Describe the structure of the project and its architecture.
+Describe the project structure and how to use it.

 ```bash
 .